 The test for independent contractor status under the New Jersey wage laws is different than the law governing employee or independent contractor status under the unemployment law.
 Moreover, the test is currently under court review.
 On May 22, 2013, in Hargrove v.
 Sleepy’s LLC, the United States Court of Appeals for the Third Circuit asked the New Jersey Supreme Court to “advise” it whether New Jersey applies the “common law test” or the “economic realities test” for independent contractor status for the State’s wage payment law and wage and hour (overtime) law.
 However, regardless of the test adopted by the New Jersey Supreme Court, non-exempt companies that operate in New Jersey using independent contractors in lieu of, or to supplement, their regular workforce remain exposed to misclassification liability under the wage and/or unemployment laws if they have not structured, documented, and implemented their independent contractor relationships in a manner compliant with the applicable test.

 As a result, more and more companies, both for profit and non-profit, as well as governmental agencies that use independent contractors are taking steps to enhance their independent contractor compliance.
 Savvy organizations are able to use tools such as IC Diagnostics™ to evaluate their level of compliance with independent contractor laws in New Jersey and other states in which they operate, as well as applicable federal laws governing independent contractors.
 In contrast, businesses that fail to evaluate whether they need to restructure, re-document, and/or re-implement their independent contractor relationships run the risk of misclassification liability.
-Irrespective of a company’s current level of compliance, though, there are ways to minimize or eliminate such liability by enhancing independent contractor compliance through the use of state-of-the-art approaches, as more fully discussed in our White Paper on the subject.
+Irrespective of a company’s current level of compliance, though, there are ways to minimize or eliminate such liability by enhancing independent contractor compliance through the use of state-of-the-art approaches, as more fully discussed in my White Paper on the subject.